 In particular our results show that is possible to obtain good performance by using a learning algorithm that is trained on only small sets of color samples, and use it to generate a larger look-up table (LUT) through use of multiple polynomial regression or an interpolation algorithm.
 We deem our findings to be a good start point for further studies on learning algorithms used in conjunction with this problem.

-Keywords: Radial basis function networks, regression, colorimetric characterization of printing devices
+Keywords: Radial basis function networks, regression, colorimetric characterization of printing devices in their raw output.
+This is due to the fact that they usually employ different color mixing technologies (additive or subtractive),

 1. INTRODUCTION